hugohiram/OrientDB-Extension/README.md

 # OrientDB-Extension
 ==================

 An [OrientDB](https://github.com/nuvolabase/orientdb) binary extension for PHP written in [Zephir](http://zephir-lang.com/) language.
 Go to the [wiki](https://github.com/hugohiram/OrientDB-Extension/wiki) to know more.
 Just want to download and test the extension? [download it from here](https://github.com/hugohiram/OrientDB-Extension/blob/master/ext/modules).

+Go [here](https://github.com/hugohiram/OrientDB-Extension/wiki/Index) to get the full list of supported methods and examples on how to use them.

 ## Description ##